DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 }
 ```

-<p>3.
-Create a view form containing controls used to display and edit data.</p>
+3. Create a view form containing controls used to display and edit data.

 ```xml
 <UserControl ...>